binh-bk/pms7003/README.md

 3. Make sure designate the right USB port to the sensor, on Linux check it(them) by `ls /dev/ttyUSB*`
 4. If running on `mode='active'`, only interval of logging data is needed.
 For example, `pms3.sampling(30)` indcates a 30 seconds between data readding
 5. If running on `mode='passive'`, specifying duration of sleeping (fan is off) in `pms1.sampling(60)`, 50 (seconds) for sleeping in this case, and the "warm up" time (fan on to purge the old air) such as `pms1.warmUp(30)` for 30 seconds of warm-up.
 30 seconds are sufficient according to the Plantower datasheet.

+## Credits:
+the class is built from this project (https://pypi.org/project/plantower/).
+Credits to Philip Basford